mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 Note that the marking could also be added by the path before the packet enters the LTE core, for example by a classifier in the SGi-LAN.
-The disadvantage of this approach is that it only works for downlink flows, but it might be the only way to benefit flows that are not marked by the sending endpoint.
+The disadvantage of this approach is that it only works for downlink flows, but it might be the only way to benefit flows that are not marked by their sending endpoint.

 # Mobile Network Behaviour